Tennessee's 3rd Senate district

 Tennessee's 3rd Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Rusty Crowe since 1990.

 Geography

-District 3 is based in Johnson City, the southernmost of the Tri-Cities, covering all of Unicoi and Washington Counties and most of Carter County.
+District 3 is based in Johnson City, the southernmost Tri-Cities, covering all of Johnson, Washington, and Carter County.
 Other communities in the district include Elizabethton, Jonesborough, Erwin, Oak Grove, and Unicoi.

 The district is located entirely within Tennessee's 1st congressional district, and overlaps with the 3rd, 4th, 6th, and 7th districts of the Tennessee House of Representatives.
 It borders the state of North Carolina.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.